silvio/docker-matrix/readme.md

 # Configuration

 To configure run the image with "generate" as argument.
-You have to setup the server name and domain and the rootpath.
+You have to setup the server domain and the rootpath.
 After this you have to edit the generated homeserver.yaml file.

+To get the things done, "generate" will create a own self-signed certificate.

+> This needs to be changed for production usage.

 Example: